jzbontar/vizrank/README.md

 VizRank CPU vs. GPU benchmark
 =============================

 We wish to measure the runtime of various implementations of the VizRank algorithm.
+The benchmark is performed on a i7 3770 CPU and GTX Titan GPU.

 Competing Implementations
 -------------------------